Covid 19 Delta: Events at Waitangi 2022 cancelled over Covid concerns - NZ Herald

 The Waitangi National Trust has decided there will be no in-person events at Waitangi Treaty Grounds during Waitangi Week 2022.

-The trust said under the Covid-19 Protection Framework it would be "practically impossible" to safely proceed with the usual events of Waitangi commemorations, which attract 30,000 to 40,000 people annually.
+The trust said under the Covid-19 Protection Framework it would be "practically impossible" to safely go ahead with the usual events of Waitangi commemorations, which attract 30,000 to 40,000 people annually.

+Tipene said they had been in discussions with the Government, including Prime Minister Jacinda Ardern and Te Arawhiti Minister Kelvin Davis and health experts, and decided the risk was simply too high.

+Te Tai Tokerau has the lowest vaccination rate in the country, with 76 per cent of eligible people fully vaccinated, compared to national rate of 86 per cent.
+For Māori just 63 per cent are fully vaccinated.

 "The health and safety of visitors, staff and the local community is of paramount importance to the trust so cancelling the event is the only responsible decision under the circumstances," Tipene said.